alt3r3dgd/Vectors/README.md

 2. Grab a jar
 3. In IntelliJ IDEA, open Project Structure (Ctrl+Alt+Shift+S)
 4. Navigate to Modules page, Dependencies tab
+- Also make sure you have selected the correct module in the list
 5. Click the + button
 6. Select "JARs or directories..."
 7. Find the jar in the explorer and click it